COVID-19 Safety Guidelines on Our Tours

 - Free Nitrox is still available.

-- Upon request, we will continue to offer valet style service in setting up our guest’s personal scuba equipment for you.
+- Upon request, we will continue to offer valet style service in setting up our guest’s personal scuba equipment.
 The crew will sanitize their hands in between each diver.
-We advise divers to set up their own kit.
+We advise divers to set up their own kit to mitigate any additional risk.

 - Guests will have their own personal mask rinse bucket on the Honu One.
 Do not use spit as a defog.
 If you wish to do so wait until you are in the ocean.
 We will spray your mask with defog and you will use your individual rinse bucket.

 - The Honu Lele will use the hose to rinse masks.

 - Waivers MUST be signed by 5pm the evening before the morning charter.
 Guests will use their personal devices to complete waivers.
 You must be able to present your dive card prior to boarding the vessel – physical or ecard.

-- Guests should bring their own REUSABLE and full water bottle to limit your risk of using the communal water refill station on board.
+- Guests should bring their own REUSABLE and full water bottle to limit their risk of using the communal water refill station on board.